 19. Uji

-Uji is a small town located a bit far from the central Kyoto City.
-It is known for the matcha tea and the historical temple.
+Uji is a small town located a bit far from central Kyoto City.
+It is known for its matcha tea and the historical temple.
 Byodo-in temple is a beautiful temple originally built in the Heian period.
 Flip the 10 yen coin and you’ll find a picture of it!
+Uji is also known as their tea field and Uji matcha is one of the high-quality brands of tea.

-▼Book a one-day tour from Kyoto or Osaka to explore Northern Kyoto!
+▼Book a one-day tour from Kyoto or Osaka to explore Northern Kyoto

 Traveling to the countryside of Japan is sometimes a little tricky in terms of the convenience of transportation and lack of English signs.
 If you are looking for the easiest and most comfortable trip to Northern Kyoto, take a private tour exploring Ine, Amanohashidate, and more beautiful attractions in the area!